Pratisthachand/-Google-Prediction-Project/README.md

 # -ML-Prediction-Project
 My main aim for this project is to predict the future revenue and share market prices Google using the past data available in the internet.
-Here, you'll find the codes I've worked on and the notes regarding it.
+Here, you'll find the codes, datsets and the notes regarding it.